mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

  <img src="https://github.com/user-attachments/assets/9921eb15-b810-43e4-a6b7-cbb678f9af5c"/>

  <br></br>
-- **3.Create Containers and Users in Active Directory** – The Administrator account will be used to manage User,Organisation Unit(O.U) groups and computers etc. In the Server Manager,look on the upright corner of the server manager and select he tab **Tools** and **Active Directory Users and Computers**
+- **3.Create Organisational Units and Users in Active Directory** – The Administrator account will be used to manage User,Organisation Unit(O.U) groups and computers etc. In the Server Manager,look on the upright corner of the server manager and select he tab **Tools** and **Active Directory Users and Computers**
  <img src="https://github.com/user-attachments/assets/62e98bae-14fc-460c-8ed0-5f09348b335e"/>